Bobby Randell Wilcoxson

-Bobby Randell Wilcoxson (July 10, 1929 – December 9, 2006) was an American bank robber who appeared on the FBI Ten Most Wanted Fugitives list in 1963.
+Bobby Randell Wilcoxson (July 10, 1929 – December 9, 2006) was an American bank robber and murderer who appeared on the FBI Ten Most Wanted Fugitives list in 1963.

 Life

 Early life and crimes

 Wilcoxson was born in July 1929 in Duke, Oklahoma.
 He was well respected as an efficient crew foreman in the lettuce fields of the Salinas Valley in California, because he spoke Spanish and intimidated laborers.
 He worked in the produce business in Colorado, New Mexico, and Texas.
 Wilcoxson also worked as a house painter, service station attendant and a used-car salesman before turning into a professional criminal.